-Currently a freelance writer for JayIsGames.com and apprentice metalsmith.
+Currently community manager for Higher Logic, freelance writer, and apprentice metalsmith.
 Former research assistant with the Social Media Collective at Microsoft Research New England, former resource coordinator, research assistant and graduate fellow for The Center for Games & Impact at Arizona State University.
 I wrote blogs, curated educational materials, sometimes fixed website errors, and played boardwalk barker/carnie at events.

 MA English — Rhetoric and Composition (2014), BA English — Creative Writing (2012), both from Arizona State University.
 My research focused on digital literacies and communities, specifically on rhetorical genre studies, archival and aggregation, collective intelligence, collective storytelling, and affinity spaces.
 I wrote a lot about memes, hashtags, and Tumblr.